 Cruise Lines Will Allow You to Cancel Last Minute

-To help ease cruisers’ concerns and encourage individuals to book, most major cruise lines have eased cancellation policies through the fall.
+To help ease cruisers’ concerns and encourage individuals to book, many major cruise lines have eased cancellation policies through the end of 2020.

 Most of these “cruise with confidence” plans allow cruisers to cancel up to 48 hours in advance of a sailing and receive a future cruise credit good towards another cruise.
 These credits are good through 2021, with a few cruise lines even letting cruisers apply funds to cruises through 2022.